8g6-new/c_spectrogram/README.md

 - Built with inspiration from [Librosa](https://librosa.org/), aiming for high-performance audio processing in C.

-- Tested on bioacoustics datasets (e.g., bird calls), with thanks to open-source audio libraries like [FFTW](http://www.fftw.org/) and [libsndfile](http://www.mega-nerd.com/libsndfile/).
+- Tested on bioacoustics datasets (e.g., bird calls), with thanks to open-source audio libraries like FFTW and [ibsndfile
 - Special thanks to the open-source community for tools like [OpenBLAS](https://www.openblas.net/), [libpng](http://www.libpng.org/pub/png/libpng.html), and [OpenMP](https://www.openmp.org/).

 - Gratitude to [lucasb-eyer/libheatmap](https://github.com/lucasb-eyer/libheatmap) for the heatmap visualization module used in this project.